DISP Members and Departments now require an Employee Suitability Check before Requesting a National Security Clearance!

 Eligibility?
 To hold a security clearance, you normally need to be an Australian Citizen.
 So, having your passport checked, for example, via DVS, meets this requirement.

 Suitability?
-This part gets tricky.
-Australian Standards Employment Screening AS4811 (2006) only says you should (not must) do appropriate checks for the position.
+This part gets tricky. (spoiler alert: simply use one of our products) Australian Standards Employment Screening AS4811 (2006) only says you should (not must) do appropriate checks for the position.
 Appropriate is not defined.
 A Police check is encouraged.
 Also worth considering is that the Employer / Sponsor / Security Officer faces a 76% chance of success of getting a person through the process: to being awarded an AGSVA Security Clearance.
 That’s right: The ANAO Audit of AGSVA stated that 1 in 4 will not be granted the clearance they applied for.
 Furthermore, IF the case turns complex because vetting officers have discovered a risk that you didn’t know about, the ANAO Audit says that Baselines will take (on average) 114.8 days to resolve, NV1s 640 days to resolve, NV2s 697 days to resolve, PVs 792 days to resolve.

 Increase your ability to get your workforce through an AGSVA clearance and to stop a malicious trusted insider threat